oasis-tcs/openc2-ap-er/oc2edr.md

 * 3.1.11.1 **MUST** meet all of conformance criteria identified in Conformance Clause 1 of this specification
 * 3.1.11.2 **MUST** implement the 'set ipv6_net' Command in accordance with [Section 2.3.8.2](#2382-set-ipv6-net) of this specification

-### 3.1.12 Conformance Clause 12: Process Producer
+### 3.1.12 Conformance Clause 12: Stop Process Producer
 An OpenC2 Producer satisfies 'Process Producer' conformance if:
 * 3.1.12.1 **MUST** meet all of conformance criteria identified in Conformance Clause 1 of this specification
 * 3.1.12.2 **MUST** implement the 'stop process' Command in accordance with [Section 2.3.6.2](#2362-stop-process) of this specification